Top 12 foods for long-term brain health

 Animal-free alternatives: For a simple and easy way to get your NRV of vitamin D and vitamin B12, Heights Smart Supplement provides a high-quality daily dose.

-Not only do they taste delicious, but berries are also excellent foods for improving cognitive function.
+Not only do they taste delicious, but berries are also one of the best brain foods for improving cognitive function.
 In particular, blueberries are one of the best sources of anthocyanins, which combat oxidative stress and inflammation in the brain by fighting free radicals (unstable molecules that can damage cells).

 In one study, participants who drank blueberry juice for 12 weeks were found to have better blood flow to the brain and improvements in cognitive function, than the group who drank a placebo.